loonyT/tP1PhpMysql-/README.md

 ## About The Project : Handle fictional students of a fictional organization with a fictional database

 We wanna create an app that will allow to handle students.
-Each student is defined by -a numerical code auto incremented by the app
+Each student is defined by a numerical code auto incremented by the app a name an email a picture
--a name
--an email
--a picture

 This app should allow to :
--insert a new student
+insert a new student
--add the new student in the data base
--display all the students
--delete a student
--edit and modify the datas of a student
--search for the student if they have a key word linked to them
+add the new student in the data base display all the students delete a student edit and modify the datas of a student search for the student if they have a key word linked to them